flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ### Step 2: flyPad Throttle Calibration Page

-- Set `Reverse On Axis` and `Independent Axis` as required for your controller (for the TCA both are ON)
+- Set `Reverse On Axis` and `Independent Axis` as required for your controller (for the TCA both are ON).
-- Move your controller all the way back (with reverser to `Reverse Full`, without reverser to `Idle`)
+- Move your controller all the way back (with reverser to `Reverse Full`, without reverser to `Idle`).
-- Click in the middle on the detent's name to select the detent you want to calibrate
+- Click in the middle on the detent's name to select the detent you want to calibrate.
 - Move your controller's throttle to the corresponding detent and click on `Set From Throttle` to set the current throttle position as the value for this detent.
 - Repeat this for all positions/detents.
-- Click `Save & Apply`
+- Click `Save & Apply`.
 - Test your settings.

 [Detailed step-by-step Guide](#step-2-calibrating-the-tca-throttle-detents-in-the-flybywire-flypad-efb)